marky1zz/recipes/README.md

 just a simple recipes project

-no styling for now but will be done later
+just basic styleing for now but will add more